Majorcan cartographic school

-"Majorcan cartographic school" is the term coined by historians to refer to the collection of predominantly Jewish cartographers, cosmographers and navigational instrument-makers and some Christian associates that flourished in Majorca in the 13th, 14th and 15th centuries until the expulsion of the Jews.
+Majorcan cartographic school is the term coined by historians to refer to the collection of predominantly Jewish cartographers, cosmographers and navigational instrument-makers and some Christian associates that flourished in Mallorca (Majorca) in the 13th, 14th and 15th centuries until the expulsion of the Jews.
 The label is usually inclusive of those who worked in Catalonia.
 The Majorcan school is frequently contrasted with the contemporary Italian cartography school.

 Origins

-The island of Majorca, the largest of the Balearic islands in the western Mediterranean, had a long history of seafaring.
-Muslim and Jewish merchants participated in extensive trade across the Mediterranean Sea with Italy, Egypt and Tunisia, and in the 14th century their commerce entered into the Atlantic, reaching as far as England and the Low Countries.
-Ruled as an independent Muslim kingdom through much of the Early Middle Ages, Majorca only came under Christian rule in 1231, albeit retaining its independence as the Kingdom of Majorca until 1344, when it was permanently annexed to the Crown of Aragon.
+The island of Mallorca, the largest of the Balearic islands in the western Mediterranean, had a long history of seafaring.
+Muslim and Jewish merchants participated in extensive trade across the Mediterranean Sea with Italy, Egypt and Tunisia.
+In the 14th century their commerce entered into the Atlantic, reaching as far as England and the Low Countries.
+Ruled as an independent Muslim kingdom through much of the Early Middle Ages, Mallorca came under Christian rule in 1231.

+It retained its independence as the Kingdom of Majorca until 1344, when it was permanently annexed to the Crown of Aragon.
 This coincided with a period of Aragonese expansionism across the Mediterranean to Sardinia and Corsica, Sicily and Greece (Athens and Neopatria), in which Majorcan nautical, cartographic and mercantile expertise was often called upon.
 Majorcan merchants and seafarers spearheaded the attempt by the Aragonese crown to seize the newly discovered Canary Islands in the Atlantic from the 1340s to the 1360s.

 Majorcan cosmographers and cartographers experimented and developed their own cartographic techniques.
 According to some scholars (e.g. Nordenskiold), the Majorcans were responsible for the invention (c.
 1300) of the "normal portolan chart".
 The portolan was a realistic, detailed nautical chart, gridded by a rhumbline network with compass lines that could be used to deduce exact sailing directions between any two points.

 Portolan charts, which appeared rather suddenly after 1300, constitute a sharp departure from all earlier maps.
 Unlike the circular mappa mundi of Christian academic tradition, the portolan was oriented towards the north, and focused on a realistic depiction of geographic distances with a degree of accuracy that is astounding, even by modern standards.
 Historians speculate that the portolan was constructed from the first-hand information of mariners and merchants, possibly assisted by astronomers, and were geared for navigational use, in particular the plotting by compass of navigational routes.